Tori Penso

-Mary Victoria Penso (born 1986) is an American soccer referee.
-She began her professional refereeing career in the National Women's Soccer League and later moved to Major League Soccer, where in 2020 she became the first woman to referee a regular season match in 20 years.
-Penso was the referee for the 2023 FIFA Women's World Cup final, the first World Cup final to feature an American referee.
+Mary Victoria Penso (born July 8, 1986) is an American association football referee.
+Penso was the referee for the 2023 FIFA Women's World Cup final, and was later appointed to the 2026 FIFA World Cup, the first American woman to be a referee at the event.
+She is currently a member of the Professional Referee Organization and primarily referees in Major League Soccer.

 Career

 Penso was raised in Stuart, Florida, and began refereeing at the age of 14 alongside her older brothers.
 She was invited to an Olympic Development Program refereeing camp in Alabama at the age of 18.

-Penso graduated from Florida State University in 2008 with a digital marketing degree.
-She worked in marketing for Coca-Cola and Red Bull until relocating to Ohio to earn a Master of Business Administration in 2015 from the Case Western Reserve University.
+Domestic

 Penso joined the United States Soccer Federation as a referee in 2013 and was assigned to women's collegiate tournaments and later the National Women's Soccer League (NWSL).
 Following the 2019 Generation Adidas Cup, she was invited to join the Professional Referee Organization's PRO2 development program.
 Penso later served as a fourth official at several Major League Soccer (MLS) and referee in USL Championship matches, in addition to assignments in the NWSL.

-In January 2020, Penso was appointed as the managing director of the National Intercollegiate Soccer Officials Association.
 On September 25, 2020, she became the fourth woman to referee a MLS match and the first since Sandy Hunt in May 2000.
+She later refereed the 2021 NWSL Championship.
 Penso is the first full-time female referee in the league's history.

+Penso was assigned as the referee for the 2025 US Open Cup Final between Austin FC and Nashville SC.

+International

+2023 FIFA Women's World Cup

 On January 9, 2023, FIFA appointed her to the officiating pool for the 2023 FIFA Women's World Cup in Australia and New Zealand.
+Penso was appointed two group stage games, a round of 16 match, and the semi final between Australia and England.

-Penso was appointed to officiate the final—the first referee from the U.S. to officiate a FIFA World Cup final and the first Women's World Cup final referee from the Americas—as well as a semi-final and three earlier matches.
-She later officiated the opening match of the 2023 FIFA Club World Cup in Saudi Arabia.
+Penso, along with fellow Americans Kathryn Nesbitt and Brooke Mayo, were appointed to officiate the final—the first referee from the U.S. to have the whistle for a FIFA Womens World Cup final and the first Women's World Cup final referee from the Americas.

+FIFA Club World Cup

+Penso officiated the opening match of the 2023 FIFA Club World Cup in Saudi Arabia.
+She was also assigned the third place match.
+Penso worked the Club World Cup again in 2025, where she officiated two group stage matches.